ogghst/grownode/docs/workflow.md

 Here is a standard `main` application workflow walkthrough:

 - Define log configuration directives, done by using the ESP-IDF logging system.
-Every GrowNode subsystem has his own log tag so it's easy to enable different logging levels depending on what you want to track:
+Every GrowNode subsystem has his own log tag so it's easy to enable different logging levels depending on what you want to track.

+Code:

     esp_log_level_set("*", ESP_LOG_INFO);
     esp_log_level_set("grownode", ESP_LOG_DEBUG);
     esp_log_level_set("gn_commons", ESP_LOG_INFO);
     esp_log_level_set("gn_nvs", ESP_LOG_INFO);
     ...

 - Obtain the GrowNode configuration handle.
-This starts the various subsystems like networking, server messaging, provisioning, display, depending on the configuration you choose in previous steps:
+This starts the various subsystems like networking, server messaging, provisioning, display, depending on the configuration you choose in previous steps.

+Code:

 	gn_config_handle_t config = gn_init();

 - Wait for the configuration to be completed, as it takes several seconds depending on the actions needed.
 In this area you can add your custom code that catches the configuration process status

+Code:

 	while (gn_get_config_status(config) != GN_CONFIG_STATUS_COMPLETED) {
 		vTaskDelay(1000 / portTICK_PERIOD_MS);